 |Saturated Fat 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I learned how to drink sweet tea in South Carolina as glasses of cool liquid courage for the sultry afternoons were passed around, condensation moistening our hands.
-This jelly is my best memory of back roads where peach trees were heavy with ripe fruit.
-At night in the small town, we would walk below the stars, telling each other stories to light our path.
-The idea with this jelly is to smear a bit on toast or shellac it on Mini Cherry Chai Cream Pies (recipe on page 94 of the book.)
+Imagine being in South Carolina.
+Glasses of cool liquid courage for the sultry afternoon are being passed around, and condensation is moistening your hands.
+Imagine back roads where peach trees are heavy with ripe fruit.
+Imagine, at night, in the small town, walking below the stars, telling your companions' stories to light your paths.
+Imagine making this delicious jelly, to pair with a glass of homemade sweet tea.
+The idea with this jelly is to smear a bit on toast or to shellac it on mini cherry chai cream pies.